rails/rails/RELEASING_RAILS.md

 * Blog announcements
 * Twitter announcements
-* Merge the release branch to the stable branch.
+* Merge the release branch to the stable branch
 * Drink beer (or other cocktail)

 ## Misc